Connect with us

 Fly ash clay bricks are made by subjecting clay and fly ash to high temperatures.
 They have improved fire resistance and are lighter.
 The calcium oxide in these bricks ensures self-cementation.

-These bricks are commonly used for large walls, foundations, and thermal insulation, ostensibly reducing consumption of energy.
+These bricks are commonly used for large walls, foundations, and thermal insulation, ostensibly reducing the consumption of energy.

 RELATED: Types of Bricks Bonds Used in Masonry